 Coat - Moderate to the longhaired cat with a triple coat.
 These cats have thick and slightly shorter hair on the shoulder blades and lower part of the chest.
 The hair thickens to curls on the belly area and britches.

 Colors and Patterns - All combinations of colors are accepted with or without white color.
-White is allowed in all areas.
+These are white, black, ebony, red, orange, blue, gray, lavender, silver, cream, beige, tan, chocolate, brown, sable, cinnamon, fawn, and lilac.
 White is allowed on the chin, stomach, and breast.
 Strong colors and clear patterns and shadings are desirable.

 If you are looking for a medium to the longhaired cat that is both breathtaking with its looks and affectionate pet then the Siberian cat is definitely for you.
 The breed’s strong and solid body is what holds up to the tough environment.